sshojiro/sshojiro.github.io/about.markdown

 - SEUT A type from School of Engineering, the University of Tokyo.
 Apr 2017-Mar 2018 (1440000 JPY)

 ## Research Visits
+- Prof. Varnek's team, supervised by both Dr. Horvath and Prof. Varnek at Strasbourg University, 15.Oct.2018-15.Mar.2019.
 - Visited Assitant Professor Goto in Ozaki group at Kwansei University.
 May 2016.
 - MIT Workshop provided by School of Engineering, the University of Tokyo [Overview](https://www.ee.t.u-tokyo.ac.jp/~eejim/2015_s1s2/abroad/20150526_mit.pdf).
 September 2015.

 ## Education
+- The University of Tokyo, Ph.D. degree of engineering (Dr. Eng.).
+Department of Chemical System Engineering, School of Engineering.
+April 2017-March 2020.
 - The University of Tokyo, master degree of engineering.
 Department of Chemical System Engineering, School of Engineering.
 April 2015-March 2017.
 - The University of Tokyo, bachelor degree of engineering.
 Department of Chemical System Engineering, Faculty of Chemical System Engineering.
 April 2013-March 2015.
 - Azabu high school, Tokyo, Japan.
 April 2007-March 2010.